 77-697 Citizen granted a temporary easement to the city for the installation of a city sewer line.
-The contract stated that citizen could expect her property to be restored as nearly as possible to its original condition.
-The contractor did not complete his job for the city because of his financial difficulties.
+The contract stated that citizen could expect her property to be restored as nearly as plete his job for the city because of his financial difficulties.
 The citizen then expected the city to restore her property.
-After CA/O contacted the city on several occasions and personally visited the site in question, the city agreed to restore the citizen's property to its original condition.
+After ted the site in question, the city agreed to restore the citizen's property to its original condition.

 77-705 Citizen was under tax liability for the years 1965 through 1968, however, he was claiming non-Iowa residence at that time, although he also claimed Iowa residence for Korean and Vietnam bonuses.
-The citizen had to elect whether to pay the taxes or return payment to the Bonus Board.
-Citizen elected to pay the tax liability.
+The citizen had to elect whether to pay the taxes or tax liability.

-77-714 CA/O was contacted by an inmate at IMR with a complaint that he had been caught stealing a ham out of the prison kitchen and had had a disciplinary report and also had been forced to pay for the ham.
-The ham had been returned to the kitchen.
-CA/O brought this matter to the attention of the warden at IMR and indicated that since the ham had been returned undamaged to the kitchen there was no cause to assess him the cost of the ham.
+77-714 CA/O was contacted by an inmate at IMR with a complaint that he had been caught stealing a ham out of the prison kitchen and had had a disciplinary report and also had been forced to pay brought this matter to the attention of the warden at IMR and inkitchen there was no cause to assess him the cost of the ham.
 His money was returned.

-77-717 CA/O was contacted by an inmate at ISP complaining that ISP was defrauding the state by receiving funds for "non-existent vocational classes".
-A review of this matter indicated that this individual was talking about what is known as "start-up classes", with basic skills in building and maintenance, such as sweeping and cleaning up windows and furniture, which were taught for some period of time at the beginning of the quarter.
+77-717 CA/O was contacted by an inmate at ISP complaining that ISP was defrauding the state by receiving funds for "non-existent vo-cational classes".
+A review of this matter indicated that this with basic skills in building and maintenance, such as sweeping period of time at the beginning of the quarter.
 This inmate was so informed and he indicated that he understood.